SJSUSpring21/Immiguide/README.md

 **Dataset** :

-Most of the frequently asked questions and answers can be found by scraping the Quota, Reddit etc.. .
+Most of the frequently asked questions and answers can be found by scraping the Quota, Reddit etc..
+US government websites are the sources for answers as well.
 For the detailed or specific questions, the user will be contacted to the experts.

 ## Project Architecture